-- Every child in Kirklees starts school healthy, happy, and ready to learn. - Opildren, young people, and adults in Kirklees have access to the right education, training, employment, Opd lifelong learning so they are able to achieve their action of the st. - Cricklees has a strong, sustainable economy with good jobs and decent incomes.
+- Every child in Kirklees starts school healthy, happy, and ready to learn. - Children, young people, and adults in Kirklees have access to the right education, training, employment, and lifelong learning so they are able to achieve their best. - Kirklees has a strong, sustainable economy with good jobs and decent incomes.